 - Site Map/RSS Feeds

-This tutorial shows how to combine four single storage servers (running Ubuntu 11.10) to one large storage server (distributed storage) with GlusterFS.
+This tutorial shows how to do data striping (segmentation of logically sequential data, such as a single file, so that segments can be assigned to multiple physical devices in a round-robin fashion and thus written concurrently) across four single storage servers (running Ubuntu 11.10) with GlusterFS.
 The client system (Ubuntu 11.10 as well) will be able to access the storage as if it was a local filesystem.
 GlusterFS is a clustered file-system capable of scaling to several peta-bytes.
 It aggregates various storage bricks over Infiniband RDMA or TCP/IP interconnect into one large parallel network file system.
 Storage bricks can be made of any commodity hardware such as x86_64 servers with SATA-II RAID and Infiniband HBA.

 CentOS 6.2 - Installing mod_spdy With Apache 2 - Level Novice

 SPDY (Speedy) is an experiment with protocols for the web.
 Its goal is to reduce the latency of web pages. mod_spdy is an open-source Apache module which supports the use of SPDY protocol to the Apache HTTPD server.
 This allows for faster page loading and more efficient bandwidth utilization when loading https URLs in SPDY-enabled browsers.

 Maintaining Remote Web Sites With sitecopy (Debian Squeeze/Ubuntu 11.10)

 sitecopy is a tool for copying locally stored web sites to a remote web server (using FTP or WebDAV).
 It helps you to keep the remote site synchronized with your local copy by uploading modified local files and deleting remote files that have been deleted on the local computer.
 This tutorial shows how you can manage your remote web site from your local Debian Squeeze/Ubuntu 11.10 desktop with sitecopy.